ELEMENTs-JP/ELEMENTs.Environment/README.md

 ### Components
 ### Repositories
+We use repositories to establish a connection between the data framework and the user interfaces / controls.
+We use the "Dependency Injection" pattern to implement customizable and reusable access code and business logic using interfaces.
+You can adapt this code to your needs at any time.

 ### Integrated data framework
 The framework additionally contains an integrated data framework with which database applications can be developed in a fast way.